bgrissin/K8S-Cassandra/cassandra-local/README.md

     .
     .

-Now lets find the cassandra container ID for cassandra on the host your currently ssh'd into

-    root@cassandra2:~/$ docker ps | grep cass

-    9e43b4308340        gcr.io/google-samples/cassandra@sha256:7eed23532e59f9ea03260d161f7554df1f8cc2aae80bfe9e6e027aa1aeb264d0             "/sbin/dumb-init /bin"   2 hours ago         Up 2 hours                                                                                                            k8s_cassandra_cassandra-1_default_eef4e60f-a2a3-11e7-9e00-0cc47ae545ca_0

-The container ID is what we need so we can gain access into the container.
-In my example above my container ID is 9e43b4308340
-Lets get the sample data into the cassandra docker container that we curl'd earlier.

-    root@cassandra2:~/$  docker cp raw_weather_data.csv 9e43b4308340:/root/raw_weather_data.csv

-Next lets exec into that container, and make certain you see the data file
+Next lets exec into the cassandra container, and make certain you see the data file

     root@cassandra2:~/$ docker exec -it 9e43b4308340 bash
-    # ls -l
+    # ls -l /cassandra_data
     total 15644
     -rw-r--r-- 1 root root 16015396 Sep 26 12:49 raw_weather_data.csv

 Now lets run cqlsh and begin import data into cassandra from this host.
-Also in a second SSH session for each host, lets begin an iostat that we capture what is going on during our data loading

     $ cqlsh

+Also in a second SSH session for each host, lets begin an iostat for /dev/dm-0 that we capture what is going on during our data loading

     $ iostat -mxdt /dev/dm-0 20 100 | sed -n -e '1d' -e '/^Device:/d' -e '/^$/d' -e 'p' |sed -e 'N;s/\n/ /' | awk '{ print $4" - "$1" "$2" "$7" "$8" "$12" "$13" "$16" "$17; }'

-(for testing px volumes this command would change to monitor the px dev i.e. /dev/dm-1)
+(for testing px volumes the command above would change to monitor the px manage device  /dev/dm-1)

+Now back to the CQLSH loader screen, execute the following commands to create the keyspaces and tables, and then load data into cassandra

     cqlsh> CREATE KEYSPACE isd_weather_data WITH REPLICATION = { 'class' : 'SimpleStrategy', 'replication_factor' : 2 };